Granary.png

 Benefits

-The existence of the Breadbasket boosts the income of every farm in Mitwold and Upwold.
-It provides benefits equivalent to 1080 rings per territory spread between the Marcher farms based there, regardless of curses and other effects that impact their harvests.
+The existence of the Breadbasket boosts the income of every farm in Bregasland, Mitwold, and Upwold.
+It provides an additional 36 rings to each farm in the territories, regardless of curses and other effects that impact their harvests.

 The presence of this great work in the Empire also provides a "safety net" to the Imperial armies.
 If a nation of the Empire is unable to support their armies (because of a powerful curse or because they have lost a territory, for example), then the Keeper of the Breadbasket can opt to direct the bounty of the Breadbasket to support them.
 This natural decay of all its armies and navies is then halved.
 The silos can only support a single nation in this way - if a second nation were to have more armies than it could support, then the Keeper of the Breadbasket would need to choose which nation to assist.
 The grain stores do not allow an Imperial nation to build more armies than it can support.